ryppl/boost-history/committee/LWG/proposals/exported-concept-maps.rst

       friend bool operator<(String const&, String const&);
   };

-If this proposal is accepted, all such CRTP base classes templates could be discarded, the redundant interface being implemented directly by the concept.
-The Boost.Operators library, for example, could be eliminated for C++0x, and the Boost.Iterator library would shrink substantially.
+In C++0x as defined today, one would need both the CRTP base *and* the ``concept_map`` to achieve uniform behavior in constrained and unconstrained code.
+If this proposal is accepted, though, all such CRTP base class templates could be discarded, the redundant interface being implemented directly by the concept.
+The Boost.Operators library, for example, could be eliminated for C++0x, and the Boost.Iterator library would shrink substantially—a massive reduction in verbosity.

 Risks, Opportunities, and Rationale
 ===================================